EricG78/flightmonitor_MQTTtoHA/README.md

   * In addition, piaware has been configured with receiver type set to 'beast' with the command: `sudo piaware-config receiver-type beast`.
 * [this page](https://www.flightradar24.com/share-your-data) for Flightradar24 (download and run bach script `install_fr24_rpi.sh`)

-The script is a bash script with few dependencies: bc, jq and mosquitto-clients.
+The script is a bash script with few dependencies: bc, jq, curl and mosquitto-clients.
 If not already on your machine, they can be installed by:
-`sudo apt-get install bc jq mosquitto-clients`
+`sudo apt-get install bc jq curl mosquitto-clients`
 ### Installation steps:
 1. Clone this repository or copy/download the scripts on the Rapsberry Pi running ADS-B receiver (dump1090-fa) and the feeders (fr24feed and/or piaware)
 2. Edit the script file and set the values according to your configuration: